RayhanMahmud256/BrainTumorClassifier/README.md

 BrainTumor Classifier is easy to use and fast to run.
 All you need to do is upload an MRI image of the brain and click on the "Classify" button.
 BrainTumor Classifier will then process the image and display the results in a few seconds.

-BrainTumor Classifier is not intended to replace professional medical advice, diagnosis, or treatment.
-It is only meant to provide a preliminary screening and guidance for brain tumor detection.
-You should always consult your doctor before making any health-related decisions.

 <h2>Technology Used</h2>
 <ul style="list-style-type:circle;">
   <li>Java</li>